PlayfulMathematician/PsuedoCodeCompiler/README.md

-# PsuedoCodeCompiler
+# PseudoCodeCompiler
-This compiles PsuedoCode
+This compiles PseudoCode